USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 save(predict_temp, file = "C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/predict_temp.rda")
 ```

-NO3 was next predicted.
-Note that the posterior predictive distribution
+NO3 was next predicted using the posterior predictions for surface
+temperature and the other fully observed covariates.
+Note that the
-for NO3 was subsampled in order to minimize excess simulations
+posterior predictive distribution for NO3 was subsampled in order to
+minimize excess simulations.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/n2o_mod6.rda")